Lee Kum Kee were the original manufacturers of oyster sauce. This is their story.

-The main ingredient in a yellow Thai curry is the presence of turmeric.
+The main component in a yellow Thai curry is the presence of turmeric.
 Add a little more than the normal quantity of turmeric while the curry simmers, and you have yourself a lovely, thick, yellow curry.

 Thai red curries are usually spicier than yellow curries but less spicy than green.
 It’s the chillies in the dish that add to the colour.
 If you want to achieve a spicier curry, you can add about 6 bird’s eye chillies.
 This adds a fiery zing to the otherwise mellow curry and makes it bright red in colour.

 But if you want to have the bright colour without the spiciness, try using long chillies which are usually less spicy than birds eye chillies.
-Also, try removing the seeds, as the seeds have most of the heat.
+Also, try removing the seeds, as the seeds contain most of the heat.